 I Ranked in Five Cities.Then I Ranked Nowhere.

 Google saw thin content, not local authority.
-The ranking volatility made sense once I realized I wasn't building location-specific credibility—I was just repeating the same page with different headers.
+The ranking volatility made sense once I realized I wasn't building location-specific credibility, I was just repeating the same page with different headers.

-The fix wasn't adding more pages.
-It was making each location page distinct: different case studies from that city, local reviews and testimonials, area-specific problems I'd solved, unique service details that mattered in that market.
+The fix wasn't more pages.
+It was making each location page distinct: different case studies from that city, local reviews and testimonials, area-specific problems I'd solved, service details that mattered in that market.

 The trap is thinking multi-city SEO is scale.
 It's not.